VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 tags = ["javascript", "functional-programming"]
 +++

 Let's do something fun, let's explore one branch of the [Fantasy Land](https://github.com/fantasyland/fantasy-land) specification using tagged unions.
 In order to keep this as short as possible I'll mostly focus on how things work and leave out a lot of details.
-So, what we'll do is create a data type and see if we can follow the rules on the specification.
+So, what we'll do is create a data structure and see if we can follow the rules on the specification.

 ## Tagged Unions

-Also known as *variants*, is a data type that can represent diferent states of a single value.
+Also known as *variants*, is a data structure that can represent different states of a single type.
 At any given time it can only be in one of those states.
 Other important features include the ability to carry information about themselves as well as an extra "payload" that can hold anything.

-It sounds cool until we realise we don't have those things in javascript.
+It sounds cool until we realize we don't have those things in javascript.
 If we want to use them we'll have to recreate them.
 Fortunately for us we don't need a bulletproof implementation.
 We just need to deal with a couple of things, the type of the variant and the payload they should carry.
 We can handle that.

 ```js
 function Union(types) {